justinmklam/personal-blog/content/posts/2025/07/optimizing-symbols-layer/index.md

 ```

-Which outputs a file like this:
+The output data file looks something like this, making it easy to plot histograms of.

 ```json
 {
     "key.cmd": 1259,